For everyone in the University

 We also share your data with companies who provide services to us, such as for the course booking system, payment gateways, LinkedIn Learning and survey tools.
 These companies are required to take appropriate security measures to protect your data in line with our policies.
 We do not allow them to use your data for their own purposes.
 We permit them to process your data only for specified purposes and in accordance with our instructions.

 Where your data is shared with third parties, we will seek to share the minimum amount necessary.
-For example, we only share your SSO ID with LinkedIn Learning.
+For example, with LinkedIn Learning we only share your SSO ID.
+Information about how your data in Nexus365 is here.

 Some of our services (e.g. the IT Learning Portfolio) contain links to and from various third party websites.
 If you follow a link to any of these websites these websites will have their own privacy policies and we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.